openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 for the Control Plane Provider in Cluster API.
 Importantly, we are designing the CRD API with the intention of making it API compatible in the future without making any breaking changes or needing to bump the API version of the `ControlPlaneMachineSet`.
+Notably, an API restriction imposed by making this resource compatible with Cluster API is that the resource MUST be Namespaced, and not Cluster scoped.

 The notable exception to this, is that because Cluster API uses separate resources for Machine templates, and Machine API embeds these directly within the spec, we will follow the Machine API convention in the first iteration of this